iamcheese-man/lSign/README.md

 ### lSign

-An app that... signs app without bloat i guess.
+An actually LIGHTWEIGHT app that gives you the signing without install feature when distributing IPA's!

 ---
 ## App Preview